geb/geb/README.md

 ### Contributing Documentation

-Geb documentation comes in two forms; the manual and the api (i.e. the Groovydoc amongst the source).
+Geb documentation comes in two forms: the manual and the API (i.e. the Groovydoc amongst the source).

 #### The Manual

 The manual project can be found at `doc/manual` within the project tree.
-The [Markdown](http://daringfireball.net/projects/markdown/ "Daring Fireball: Markdown") source files, HTML templates, CSS and Javascript that make up the manual can be found at `doc/manual/src` (the manual is compiled using a tool called [markdown2book](https://github.com/geb/markdown2book)).
+The [Markdown](http://daringfireball.net/projects/markdown/ "Daring Fireball: Markdown") source files, HTML templates, CSS and JavaScript that make up the manual can be found at `doc/manual/src` (the manual is compiled using a tool called [markdown2book](https://github.com/geb/markdown2book)).

 Most documentation contributions are simply modifications to these files.